reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 date: 2020-06-30 06:00:00 +1100
 modified: 2020-06-30 06:00:00 +1100
 author: pratikdas
-excerpt: "This article describes LocalStack as a useful aid to test your AWS services locally."
+excerpt: "Develop and test your applications using AWS services locally with LocalStack."
 image:
   auto: 0072-aws
 ---